Hardy animals that can survive in areas where much other livestock can’t survive, goats are good to have on a farm.

-The pellet manure can easily be applied directly without the worry of burning plants like cow or horse manure can.
+Goat manure can easily be applied as fertilizer directly without the worry of burning plants like cow or horse manure can.

 You can also compost goat manure for a wonderful mulch.
 It is also generally odorless, so it’s less offensive to the nose than other manure options.

 It is rich in nitrogen and you can work it easily into tiled soil right before planting or leave it over winter to let the nutrients merge into the soil.

 Meat goat farming can be a wonderful addition to your life.

 Not only will you get food, but you’ll have manure perfect for organic farming or even a side business renting your herd for clearing brush.